scp-079/scp-079-avatar/README.md

 # SCP-079-AVATAR

-This bot is used to get new joined member's profile photo.
+This bot is used to get newly joined member's profile photo.

 ## How to use